 Have check stubs ready.
 You may even want to impress them with a copy of your renter’s insurance binder to show how responsible you are.
 A list of references should also be included.

 Some landlords may want to take all your information, along with the applications from other interested parties, and think about it.
 Others are ready to sign the paperwork immediately, so they can get on to other things.
 You will find this a lot with landlords who own multiple properties.
 Therefore, you should have your checkbook on you, or at least enough cash for a security deposit (make sure you get a receipt).

 That apartment may be the perfect place in theory, but you should still inspect it thoroughly.
 Are there any red flags?
 Maybe there is a reason the last tenant moved out.
 Now, you don’t want to play hard to get, but if something is telling you it isn’t right, then you should think about it, even if it means a lost opportunity.

-If you close, make sure you find out regulations regarding move in procedures.
+If you close, make sure you find out the regulations regarding move-in procedures.
 When you call to get quotes for moving costs will be, you will want to discuss these regulations with the moving company.